 Have you ever been left out of a game or felt like your ideas weren't heard?
 That's not fair, right?
 Well, sometimes that happens in the workplace too.
 But it's not just about being fair.
 It's about making sure everyone has the same chances to succeed and feels like they belong.
 This is where technology comes in.
 Cool new tools can help companies make their workplaces welcoming and fair for everyone, no matter their background or abilities.
 In this Challenge, you'll get to explore how we can use tech to create workplaces where everyone feels valued and can achieve their dreams.

-Diverse Teams, Better Products for All!
+Shared Success, Better Products for All!

-Diverse Teams, Better Products for All!
+Shared Success, Better Products for All!

-Fairness and Inclusion = Higher Profits
+Fairness = Higher Profits

 This video offers an overview of Lenovo’s Employee Resource Groups (ERGs), and the people who bring their valuable contributions to Lenovo every day.